-Mr. Gregg.
+Mr. GREGG.
 Yes, sir; I believe they have.
 Senator Culver raised the issue of why more of the funds have not been spent at this time.
-We commitment to it was established.
+We tried to outline some of those reasons.

 Another factor is the emphasis on evaluation and program development in this Act.
 We have tried to take care to design programs, particularly the Special Emphasis programs, in a way that they will be carefully evaluated.
 We will know at the conclusion of those programs how effective they have been.
 This does take some time.